rolkra/rolkra.github.io/_posts/2020-8-1-start-to-explore.md

 Interactive Data Exploration helps new users to step into R.

-With the {explore} package these have instant success with coding, by using just a handful simple functions as alternative to the Shiny App, that gives you more options and possibilities.
+To get mor options and possibilities these users will switch to coding using just a handful of simple functions of the {explore} package.

-After a while these new R users will naturally go into the direction of reproducible datascience with rmarkdown and will discover new packages like {dplyr}, {ggplot2}, {tidyr}, ...
+After a while these new R users will naturally go into the direction of reproducible datascience with rmarkdown and will discover new packages like {dplyr}, {ggplot2}, {tidyr}

 **So I believe the {explore} package offers an easy learning path, specially for people coming from a GUI, to have a successful start with R and stay with it in the long run.**